SSDBM/2025/register.md

 All fees are in US Dollars.

 <h4>What's included in the registration?</h4>
 Registration includes breakfast, lunch, and coffee breaks with refreshments on all three days.
-On day 1 of the conference, there will be a reception at the Columbus Zoo, which is included in the registration. <br>
+On day 1 of the conference, there will be a reception at the Center of Science and Industry (COSI), which is included in the registration. <br>

 |                  | Early (Until May 9th) | After May 9th  |